powsybl/powsybl-optimizer/open-reac/README.md

 Then if you wish to do AC powerflow simulations with N-1 analysis, you need all voltage and reactive set points and this reactive OPF is your solution.

-Please notice that this reactive OPF:
-- does **not** decide active power of generating units and HVDC branches,
+Please notice that this reactive OPF does **not** decide active power of generating units and HVDC branches.
-- does **not** take into account current nor power limits on branches,
-- **use** upper and lower limits for voltage, so be careful with them.

 ### 2 Division of the code